 How can I prevent foxes entering my garden?

 If you keep seeing fresh signs that foxes have spent time in your garden, you should try to discern what is attracting the fox to it and then take away or conceal that temptation.
 To this end, have any rubbish bins covered to prevent foxes scavenging.

 Will a fox attack me or my child?

 This is unlikely, despite the occasional report of children being involved in what the press calls an "attack".
 Foxes actually tend to fear humans and, for that reason, avoid them where possible.
 If a fox does attack a human, this is likely to be more out of fear than aggression.

 Is it legally necessary to control rabbit numbers?

 The simple answer is yes.
 This is enshrined in the Pest Acts 1954, which makes England - except the City of London and Isles of Scilly - a rabbit clearance area.
-Hence, you need to control rabbits on your own land in this area, though you can arrange for pest control professionals to do so on your behalf.
+Hence, you need to control rabbits on your own land in this area, though you can arrange for Every Season Pest Control to do so on your behalf.